Technical description of main components

 When heat pumps with air as source medium are used, the losses due to icing effects need to be considered as well.

-Modelling approaches for HP: Detail
+Modelling approaches: Detail

 Temperature-dependent COP